uysalserkan/url-shorter/README.md

 - Python 3.x
 - FastAPI (for the web application)
 - Uvicorn
-- SQLAlchemy (for database interaction)
+- SQLModel (for database interaction)
 - MinIO (for object storage)
 - Dynaconf (for configs)
+- Prometheus (data collection)

 ### Installation